 - The four different checklists are:

 - o COVID-19

-- Influenza-like Illness
+- o Influenza-like Illness

-- Influenza
+- o Influenza

-- Gastrointestinal
+- o Gastrointestinal

 - The checklists can be printed and made available to the front-line staff for use.

 - Below is an example of the COVID-19 checklist.
 All the checklists can be printed directly from the webpage online - Outbreak Management | Alberta Health Services